 Hi!

-I earned my Ph.D. in Immunology from Dalhousie University, where my thesis explored tumor antigen discovery for cancer vaccines and developing immunogenic photodynamic therapies for melanoma to enhance T cell-mediated immune responses.
-Prior to this, I completed my undergraduate degree in Biological Engineering at IIT Madras.
+I completed my PhD in Cancer Immunology from Dalhousie University, where my thesis focused on developing mass-spectrometry based approaches for tumor antigen discovery, and immunogenic photodynamic therapies to enhance T cell-mediated immune responses in mouse melanoma models.
+I hold a Bachelor’s degree in Biotechnology from the Indian Institute of Technology Madras.

-When I’m not in the lab, you’ll find me reading, painting, stargazing, or enjoying nature and good food with great company.
-You can check out my current reads on Goodreads and my art on DoodlePhD.
-Thanks for visiting!
+When I’m not in the lab, you’ll likely find me painting, stargazing, or unwinding with a good book, great food, and even better company.
+I also enjoy being outdoors - whether it’s running, biking, or simply exploring.
+You can check out my current reads on Goodreads and my artwork on DoodlePhD.

 Education